-Expression Meaning A , B , C , etc. An unknown Boolean value being represented by a letter just like $x$ or $y$ in conventional algebra. Ā NOT A. An overline represents the NOT operation being applied to what is below the line. $A \bullet B$ A AND B, said "A dot B" where a dot represents the AND (multiplication) operation.
-AB An alternative notation for A AND B. Just like in Mathematics, the product of two algebraic values can be represented without any symbol.
-A + B A OR B, where an addition symbol represents the OR operation.
+Expression Meaning A, B, C, etc. An unknown Boolean value being represented by a letter just like x or y in conventional algebra. \overline{A} NOT A. An overline represents the NOT operation being applied to what is below the line. $A \bullet B$ A AND B. A dot represents the AND operation.
+AB An alternative notation for A AND B. A + B A OR B, where an addition symbol represents the OR operation.